 Prioritize key senders

-If you don't want Fyxer categorizing certain emails (e.g., invoices, personal folders, automated accounting feeds): Create a rule directing them to "No label"
+If you don't want Fyxer categorizing certain emails (e.g., invoices, personal folders, automated accounting feeds), create a rule directing them to "No label".
+This prevents these emails from being categorized and moved out of your inbox, but keeps Fyxer categorization on other emails.

 Avoid overlapping rules